Kong/insomnia-docs/docs/insomnia/faq.md

 You can disable templating of the request body via the request settings dialog (accessed from the sidebar).
 For more control, you can also disable templating by wrapping the desired content in the Nunjucks {% raw %}{% raw %}{% endraw %} Tag.

-### Why don’t I see anything after importing a backup?
+### Why don't I see anything after importing a backup?

 The import/export feature acts similarly to copying files in a filesystem.
 If the import contains data that originated from your application, data will be overwritten.
 However, if the import contains data that did not originate from your application, new data (including Request Collections and Design Documents) may have be created.